syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Setting the height for autocomplete list item

-By default the autocomplete drop down list item height is `400d` , You can change the size for the drop down list item size by using `MaxDropDownHeight` property in the `DataFormItem`.
+By default the autocomplete drop down list item height is `400d` , You can change the size for the drop down list item size by using `MaxDropDownHeight` property in the `DataFormAutoCompleteItem`.

 {% tabs %}
 {% highlight C# %}